 Advantages of Inflatable Kayaks

-What is the point of an inflatable kayak, anyway?
+In the inflatable kayak vs hardshell debate, a common question is what are the advantages of inflatables.
 All boats represent some sort of compromise, and not every kayak is right for everybody.
 Inflatable kayaks solve the age-old kayak storage problem.
 By deflating and rolling up small, people who have small cars or small apartments can keep a kayak.
 They set up quickly, usually in less than 15 minutes or so, so their primary benefit is one of convenience.

 The compromise made is that they aren’t as sturdy as a plastic or fiberglass hull.
 And while some inflatables handle very well, paddling them isn’t the same as paddling a hard boat.